 The state of Louisiana has only nine state prisons.
 They have about 19,000 beds available, which is far less than the state requires for all the criminals.
 The list of Louisiana state prisons includes:

 When trying to locate an inmate in a Louisiana prison, there are a couple of routes to take.
-First, the Louisiana Department of Public Safety & Corrections has a phone offender locator feature, and they offer links to other outside resources.
+First, the Louisiana Department of Public Safety & Corrections has a Louisiana offender search feature, and they offer links to other outside resources.
 Follow the steps below to find a Louisiana inmate:

 Currently, Louisiana has only two federal prisons which house offenders who have broken federal laws.
 The Federal Bureau of Prisons (FOB) oversees all federal prisons.
 The two federal prison complexes in Louisiana include: